legluondunet/MyLittleLutrisScripts/Harry Potter and the Philosopher's Stone/README.md

 - Game will be automagically set to use your native desktop resolution
 - Using different mods: DirectX 9 renderer, Widescreen menu mods
 - Alt-Tab could crash the game or cause game unstability.
 Workaround: use Gamescope
+- In debug mode, type F1 key to show console
 - This game does not natively support controller.
 I wrote Antimicrox profiles, you can download them here: https://github.com/legluondunet/MyLittleLutrisScripts/raw/master/Harry%20Potter%20and%20the%20Chamber%20of%20Secrets/gamepad%20profiles
 ### Credits: